How to Save on Gas (35 Tips Inside)

 40. Buy gas a few days before a holiday.
 Have you ever tried to get gas on Memorial or Labor Day weekends?
 It seems like gas station always raise rates, knowing that you are going to pay it.

-2. Fill up when it’s cool.
-People think that cooler gas is more dense, but some studies show that the temperature coming out of the tank is the same.
+1. Fill up when it’s cool.
+People think that cooler gas is denser, but some studies show that the temperature coming out of the tank is the same.

 Changing your air filter often is not a myth, it’s a fact - it needs to be done often, especially if you live somewhere dusty.
 If not enough clean oxygen is getting into your engine to be ignited, you are not getting the efficiency you could be getting.
 Great post!